Education

 But graduation rates, while important, speak little to the quality of education received.
 The OECD’s Programme for International Student Assessment (PISA) reviews the extent to which students near the end of their compulsory education (usually around age 15) have acquired some of the knowledge and skills that are essential for full participation in modern societies, particularly in reading, mathematics and science.

-In 2009, PISA tested students from 65 countries, including OECD countries, Brazil and the Russian Federation.
+In 2018, PISA tested students from 79 countries, including OECD countries, Brazil, the Russian Federation and South Africa.
 The students were tested on their reading ability, their skills in maths and level in sciences.
 Research shows that these skills are more reliable predictors of economic and social well-being than the number of years spent in school or in post-formal education.
-The average student in the OECD area scored 497.
-Girls outperformed boys in all countries, except for Belgium, Chile, Denmark, Peru, the United Kingdom and the United States.
-On average in the OECD, girls scored 501 compared with 492 for boys.
-This gap is even greater in Finland, Slovenia and the Russian Federation. .
+The average student in the OECD area scored 488.
+On average in the OECD, girls scored 491 compared with 485 for boys.

 Top Ranking